Anita-Osas/medical-imaging-annotation-portfoli/Portfolio_Documentation/My_Guideline/ANNOTATION GUIDELINES (COCO FORMAT).md

-# **ANNOTATION GUIDELINES (COCO FORMAT)**

-## **Medical Chest X-ray Annotation**

-Project Pathologies: Pericardial Effusion, Pneumothorax, Pleural Effusion, Bronchopneumonia, Lobar Pneumonia

-Dataset size: 50 images (10 per pathology)

-Annotation Type: Polygon segmentation + bounding boxes (COCO JSON)

-Annotation Tool: Label Studio

-##### 1.PROJECT OVERVIEW

-This project documents my work annotating five common chest pathologies found on X-rays.
-I annotated 10 de-identified radiographs for each condition, following standard radiology principles and paying close attention to how these conditions actually present clinically.
-The goal was to create a high-quality medical imaging dataset that demonstrates:

-\- Understanding of chest X-ray anatomy and pathology

-\- Precision in medical image annotation

-\- Ability to work with industry-standard formats (COCO JSON)

-\- Attention to clinical detail and differential diagnosis

-All annotations were done in Label Studio with careful review of anatomical boundaries, typical disease patterns, and edge cases.

-#####

-##### 2\.
-GENERAL ANNOTATION APPROACH

-###### Image Sources:

-All images are from publicly available, de-identified medical imaging datasets.

-###### Core principles I followed

-###### 2.1 Use polygons for accuracy

-Most pathologies don't have perfectly sharp edges.
-I used polygons to accurately trace:

-\- Fluid collections and their meniscus curves

-\- Consolidated lung tissue

-\- Pleural line in pneumothorax

-\- Irregular opacity patterns in pneumonia

-######

-###### 2.2 Stay within anatomical boundaries

-I was careful not to cross into:

-\- Ribs and bony structures

-\- The opposite hilum

-\- The spine

-\- Normal mediastinal structures (except for pericardial effusion where the heart itself is affected)

-\- Annotate only the pathology

-###### I excluded:

-Normal lung markings and vessels

-Normal air-filled spaces

-The diaphragm (unless directly affected by the pathology)

-Any artifacts or overlying structures

-Follow natural transitions rather than forcing sharp artificial boundaries.
-I traced the actual edges of opacities as they appear on the X-ray, which are often gradual or hazy.

-##### **3.PATHOLOGY-SPECIFIC GUIDELINES**

-###### 3.1 Pericardial Effusion

-What I looked for:

-\- "Water bottle" shaped heart (enlarged and globular).

-\- Symmetrical widening of the cardiac silhouette

-\- Loss of the normal heart contours

-How I annotated it: I drew a bounding box around the entire enlarged cardiac silhouette since the effusion itself isn't directly visible, we infer it from the heart's abnormal shape and size.
-The bounding box follows the outer border of the pericardial sac as it appears on the X-ray.

-What I avoided: Annotating only part of the heart including normal mediastinal structures above or beside the heart

-###### 3.2 Pneumothorax

-What I looked for:

-Thin,sharp white line (the visceral pleural edge)

-Dark area with NO lung markings beyond that line

-How I annotated it:

-\- Instead of tracing the entire collapsed lung area (which is mostly dark and featureless), I focused on the visceral pleural edge itself.

-\- Using a polygon, I traced the pleural edge from its visible starting point to its visible endpoint, then back again to complete the shape.

-\- This method allowed me to accurately capture the clinically significant boundary of the pneumothorax, even though Label Studio does not have a polyline tool.

-What I avoided:

-Including normal lung tissue beyond the pleural line

-Confusing skin folds or scapular edges with the pleural edge

-###### 3.3 Pleural Effusion

-What I looked for:

-White opacity at the lung base

-Curved upward fluid line (meniscus sign)

-Blunted costophrenic angle

-Fluid layering along the diaphragm

-How I annotated it

-\- I traced the fluid collection carefully

-\- Started at the lateral costophrenic angle where it's blunted

-\- Followed the meniscus curve (which is concave upward)

-\- Traced along the mediastinum if the effusion is large

-\- Stayed below any visible lung markings

-What I avoided:

-Including the entire diaphragm when only the angle is blunted

-Mixing pneumonia and effusion into one annotation (I separated them)

-###### 3.4 Bronchopneumonia

-What I looked for:

-Multiple patchy white areas scattered through the lungs

-Fuzzy, ill-defined borders

-Often affects both lower lung zones

-May show air bronchograms (dark airways visible through white consolidation)

-&nbsp;

-How I annotated it: I traced each patch of abnormal opacity separately.
-Because bronchopneumonia is inherently patchy and hazy, I used loose polygons that follow the general shape without forcing clean edges.

-What I avoided: Connecting separate patches that are clearly distinct.
-Trying to make the borders too precise (these infiltrates are naturally fuzzy.)
-Forcing the annotation into anatomical lobe boundaries.

-###### 3.5 Lobar Pneumonia

-What I looked for:

-Dense white consolidation filling an entire anatomical lobe

-Sharp borders along the fissure lines

-Silhouette sign (loss of heart or diaphragm border)

-How I annotated it: One polygon covering the entire consolidated lobe.
-I followed the fissure lines when visible, and when they weren't clear, I followed the edge of the dense opacity.
-I included any air bronchograms within the polygon since they're part of the consolidated area.

-What I avoided: Crossing into adjacent unaffected lobes.
-Missing areas where the silhouette sign makes borders less obvious.

-##### **4.QUALITY CONTROL PROCESS**

-&nbsp;I reviewed each annotation through three checks:

-\* Consistency Check

-Verified polygons accurately follow the opacity borders.

-Made sure labels match the correct pathology

-Checked that no annotations overlap inappropriately.

-\* Clinical Accuracy Check

-Compared my annotations to standard radiology criteria.

-Verified I correctly identified signs like the meniscus or silhouette sign

-Double-checked pneumothorax pleural lines.

-\* Technical Validation

-Confirmed COCO JSON files load without errors.

-Reviewed annotations in Label Studio viewer

-##### **5.TOOLS \& WORKFLOW**

-Annotation Software: Label Studio

-Export Format: COCO JSON with polygon segmentation + bounding boxes

-Image Handling: Systematic review of each case before annotation

-Time Investment: Approximately 8-12 minutes per case for careful annotation.

-##### **6.EXAMPLE ANNOTATION NOTE**

-For a pleural effusion case:

-"The left costophrenic angle is clearly blunted with the classic upward meniscus curve.
-I traced a polygon following the fluid density, carefully respecting the soft meniscus curvature and stopping at the medial border where it meets the diaphragm."

-### **Acknowledgments**

-I am grateful to Dr. Yamah Princewill B.Rad., Consultant Radiologist, for offering radiology guidance and performing an independent review of selected annotations.
-His cross-checking of findings supported clinical correctness, particularly in anatomical localization and interpretation of radiographic signs.
+# Annotation Guidelines (COCO Format)

+## Medical Chest X-ray Annotation

+**Project Pathologies:**
+Pericardial Effusion, Pneumothorax, Pleural Effusion, Bronchopneumonia, Lobar Pneumonia

+**Dataset Size:** 50 chest X-ray images (10 per pathology)

+**Annotation Types:**
+- Polygon segmentation
+- Bounding boxes

+**Export Format:** COCO JSON

+**Annotation Tool:** Label Studio

+---

+## 1. Project Overview

+This document outlines the annotation guidelines followed during the annotation of five common thoracic pathologies on chest X-rays.

+A total of **50 de-identified radiographs** were annotated, with **10 images per pathology**, using clinically grounded radiology principles.
+The objective was to produce **high-quality, clinically meaningful training data** suitable for healthcare computer vision models.

+This project demonstrates:

+- Strong understanding of chest X-ray anatomy and pathology
+- Precision and consistency in medical image annotation
+- Ability to work with industry-standard formats (COCO JSON)
+- Careful clinical reasoning and attention to edge cases

+All annotations were completed in **Label Studio**, with deliberate review of anatomical boundaries, disease presentation patterns, and ambiguous regions.

+---

+## 2. General Annotation Approach

+### Image Sources
+All images were obtained from **publicly available, fully de-identified medical imaging datasets**.

+### Core Principles Followed

+#### 2.1 Polygon-Based Annotation for Accuracy
+Most thoracic pathologies do not have sharp or rectangular boundaries.
+Polygon segmentation was used to accurately trace:

+- Fluid collections and their meniscus curves
+- Areas of lung consolidation
+- The pleural line in pneumothorax
+- Irregular, patchy opacity patterns in pneumonia

+#### 2.2 Respect for Anatomical Boundaries
+Annotations were strictly confined to pathological regions and were carefully kept within anatomical limits.

+**I avoided crossing into:**
+- Ribs and other bony structures
+- The spine
+- The contralateral lung hilum
+- Normal mediastinal structures
+- Normal lung tissue (except where directly affected)

+**I excluded:**
+- Normal lung markings and vessels
+- Air-filled lung spaces
+- Artifacts and overlying external structures
+- The diaphragm unless directly involved by pathology

+Natural opacity transitions were followed rather than forcing artificially sharp borders.

+---

+## 3. Pathology-Specific Guidelines

+### 3.1 Pericardial Effusion

+**Radiographic Indicators:**
+- Enlarged, globular (“water bottle”) cardiac silhouette
+- Symmetrical widening of the heart borders
+- Loss of normal cardiac contour definition

+**Annotation Method:**
+- A **bounding box** was drawn around the entire enlarged cardiac silhouette.
+- Since pericardial effusion is inferred rather than directly visualized, the bounding box follows the outer margin of the pericardial sac as seen on the X-ray.

+**Avoided:**
+- Annotating only part of the heart
+- Including adjacent normal mediastinal structures

+---

+### 3.2 Pneumothorax

+**Radiographic Indicators:**
+- Thin, sharp white line representing the visceral pleural edge
+- Absence of lung markings beyond this line

+**Annotation Method:**
+- The clinically significant feature—the **visceral pleural line**—was annotated.
+- A **polygon** was used to trace the pleural edge from its visible start to end point and closed back onto itself.
+- This approach was used instead of outlining the entire collapsed lung, which is largely featureless.

+**Avoided:**
+- Including normal lung tissue beyond the pleural line
+- Misidentifying skin folds or scapular edges as pleural lines

+---

+### 3.3 Pleural Effusion

+**Radiographic Indicators:**
+- Basal white opacity
+- Upward-curving meniscus sign
+- Blunted costophrenic angle
+- Fluid layering along the diaphragm

+**Annotation Method:**
+- The fluid collection was traced using polygon segmentation.
+- Annotation typically started at the blunted lateral costophrenic angle.
+- The meniscus curve (concave upward) was carefully followed.
+- For large effusions, tracing extended medially along the mediastinum.
+- Annotation remained below visible lung markings.

+**Avoided:**
+- Annotating the entire diaphragm when only the angle was involved
+- Combining pneumonia and effusion into a single annotation

+---

+### 3.4 Bronchopneumonia

+**Radiographic Indicators:**
+- Multiple patchy, ill-defined opacities
+- Fuzzy borders
+- Frequent lower zone involvement
+- Possible air bronchograms

+**Annotation Method:**
+- Each patch of abnormal opacity was annotated **separately**.
+- Loose polygons were used to reflect the naturally hazy borders.
+- No attempt was made to force sharp or anatomical boundaries.

+**Avoided:**
+- Connecting clearly separate patches
+- Over-precision in inherently indistinct infiltrates
+- Forcing lobar boundaries where none were visible

+---

+### 3.5 Lobar Pneumonia

+**Radiographic Indicators:**
+- Dense consolidation occupying an entire anatomical lobe
+- Sharp borders along fissure lines (when visible)
+- Silhouette sign (loss of heart or diaphragm border)

+**Annotation Method:**
+- A **single polygon** was used to cover the entire consolidated lobe.
+- Fissure lines were followed when visible.
+- Where fissures were obscured, the outer edge of dense opacity was used.
+- Air bronchograms within the consolidation were included.

+**Avoided:**
+- Extending into adjacent unaffected lobes
+- Excluding regions obscured by silhouette sign

+---

+## 4. Quality Control Process

+Each annotation underwent a three-step review process:

+### Consistency Check
+- Verified polygons accurately followed opacity borders
+- Confirmed correct pathology labels
+- Ensured annotations did not overlap incorrectly

+### Clinical Accuracy Check
+- Cross-checked findings against standard radiology criteria
+- Verified classic signs (meniscus sign, silhouette sign)
+- Reconfirmed pneumothorax pleural lines

+### Technical Validation
+- Confirmed COCO JSON exports loaded without errors
+- Reviewed annotations using the Label Studio viewer

+---

+## 5. Tools & Workflow

+- **Annotation Software:** Label Studio
+- **Export Format:** COCO JSON (polygon segmentation + bounding boxes)
+- **Workflow:** Systematic image review prior to annotation
+- **Time Investment:** ~8–12 minutes per image

+---

+## 6. Example Annotation Note

+**Pleural Effusion Case Example:**

+> “The left costophrenic angle is clearly blunted with a classic upward meniscus curve.
+A polygon was drawn following the fluid density, respecting the soft curvature of the meniscus and stopping medially at the diaphragm border.”

+---

+## Acknowledgments

+I am grateful to **Yamah Princewill, B.Rad., Radiologist**, for providing radiology guidance and performing an independent review of selected annotations.
+His cross-checking supported clinical accuracy, particularly in anatomical localization and interpretation of radiographic signs.